Jitender-Singh870/DSA-experiments/README.md

 ### **Linked-List**
-This folder includes implementations of singly and doubly linked lists.
+This includes implementations of singly and doubly linked lists.
 It covers fundamental operations like insertion, deletion, and traversal, demonstrating how nodes are connected and manipulated in linear and bidirectional forms.

 ---